jcalazan/ansible-django-stack/README.md

 ### Maintenance mode

-While most operations performed within this Ansible playbook would not require downtime, some may do.
-For example, database migrations may break without newer application code.
-For such operations, the playbook contains a maintenance page option.
+The playbook contains a maintenance page option.
 [`roles/web/templates/maintenance_off.html`](roles/web/templates/maintenance_off.html)
-is a maintenance template provided.
+is the provided maintenance template.
 To activate the maintenance mode, you can rename the template to
 `maintenance_on.html`, in order for `nginx` to serve it.
 This can be done manually.
 Alternately, you can include in the playbook a step activating the maintenance page (using the renaming